 DNA Testing for Dogs

-There are two key reasons that most people would consider a DNA test for their dog.
-Firstly, it may be to gain more information on the breed or breeds that their dog is made up of.
-Secondly, the tests also allow breeders to check their dog’s health for inherited diseases.
+There are two main reasons that people consider a DNA test for their dog.
+First, to gain more information on the breed or breeds that their dog is made up of (especially if they are a rescue).
+Second, the tests also allow breeders to check their dog's health for inherited diseases.

 In the case where you are testing to look for inherited disorders, there are specific tests for each breed of dog for known issues.
 For example, the Australian Cattle Dog is tested for progressive retinal atrophy, a condition which can result in progressive vision loss culminating in blindness.
 Meanwhile the German Shepherd is tested for degenerative myelopathy, a progressive disease of the spinal cord which occurs in older dogs.

-Secondly, have some treats available which you can show your dog but not give them.
+Secondly, have some treats available to show your dog but not give them.
 When the saliva production kicks in, it makes it much easier to collect the sample.

 Thirdly, it is essential that your dog has not eaten 30 minutes before you take the sample to ensure a clean saliva sample is taken.